ilija-the/vendrithvault/content/Geography & Organisations/Kingdom of Vestitur.md

 Occasionally exports [[Whitetar]].
 Rumoured to be a source of [[Blackice]].

-Recently had its monarch and heir presumptive both go missing in the [[Thousand Tombs Pass]], prompting a succession crisis.
+Recently had its monarch and heir presumptive both go missing in the [[Silver Pass]], prompting a succession crisis.
 Has been overtaken by the distantly related [[Goblin King]].